cloudfoundry/community/toc/rfc/rfc-draft-v2-app-manifests.md

 #### Mirror v3 API Design

-Resources in the manifest should be named and structured similarly to the v3 API, to reduce conceptual overhead for app developers and API consumers.
+Resources in the manifest should be named and structured similarly to the v3 API.
+This will reduce conceptual overhead for app developers and API consumers.
 This has the additional benefit of reducing design overhead when adding new features to app manifests, since the API design will serve as a strong foundation.

 #### Top-Level Resources

 Space-level resources should have their own top-level configuration blocks, rather than being nested under apps.
-For example, routes and service instances are now top-level nodes, instead of being nested under apps.
+For example, routes, service instances, and service bindings are now top-level nodes, instead of being nested under apps.

 #### Prefer Extensible Data Types